 What Does Pet Insurance Cover?

-Pet insurance plans covers unexpected accidents/injuries and illnesses, diagnostic treatment, emergency care, hospitalization, and prescriptions.
-Typically, pet health insurance won't cover regular wellness visits, you may want to consider pet wellness coverage for routine physicals and preventive care.
+Pet insurance plans cover unexpected accidents/injuries and illnesses, diagnostic treatment, emergency care, hospitalization, prescriptions, and more.
+Typically, pet health insurance won't cover routine care such as regular wellness checkups.
+You may want to consider pet wellness coverage for routine physicals and preventive care.
 When you are considering the best coverage for your pet, it’s always wise to read the policy of any insurance company, such as Furkin.

 Can I Reduce My Need for Pet Insurance Coverage?

-Preventive care can reduce the times you need to use your insurance benefits.
 For starters, ensure you get flea and tick treatment for your pet to help protect them from a life-threatening illness.
 Make sure you regularly treat them for heartworm and follow your veterinarian's advice on when to spay or neuter your pet.
 Without it, they could be at risk for ovarian, uterine, or testicular cancer.
 Most veterinarians will also recommend regular wellness checkups at least once per year.

 Are There Different Kinds of Pet Insurance?

-Other Things to Know Before You Get Pet Insurance
+Other Things to Consider Before Getting Pet Insurance

 Pet health insurance may have some additional considerations to be aware of, such as exclusions related to pre-existing conditions.
 Illnesses or injuries that are present or symptomatic before your plan is active may not be covered.
 Your policy may require a vet exam within a certain period of enrolling along with maintaining all vaccinations and other preventive treatments as recommended by your vet.
 The policy may not cover some treatments if your pet is not up to date with vaccinations.